code-craka/creavibe-pro/docs/company-pages-deployment-guide.md

 ## Need Help?

-If you encounter any issues during deployment, contact the development team at dev@creavibe.pro or open an issue in the GitHub repository.
+If you encounter any issues during deployment, contact the development team at dev@CreaVibe or open an issue in the GitHub repository.